Xilinx/amr/fw/AMC/README.md

 Copyright (c) 2023 - 2025 Advanced Micro Devices, Inc. All rights reserved.
 SPDX-License-Identifier: MIT

-# AVED Management Control (AMC)
+# AMR Management Control (AMC)

 Refer to https://pages.gitenterprise.xilinx.com/XBB/AMC/ for the Architecture and API descriptions.

 ## Overview

-The AVED Management Controller (AMC) provides management and control of the AMR on RPU-0.
+The AMR Management Controller (AMC) provides management and control of the AMR on RPU-0.
 Its basic features include, but are not limited to:

 - In-Band Telemetry
 - Built in Monitoring
 - Host (AMI) communication
 - Sensor Control
-- QSFP Control
+- QSFP Control (v80 only)
 - Download and Programming to Flash

 In addition, the AMC is fully abstracted from: